 • biochemical blood test;

-• cytological examinations of sputum, bronchial lavage, pleural exudate;
+• cytological studies of sputum, bronchial washings, pleural exudate;

 • assessment of physical data;

-• X-ray of the lungs in 2 projections, linear tomography, CT of the lungs;
+• X-ray of the lungs in 2 projections, linear tomography, CT scan of the lungs;

 • diagnostic thoracotomy;

-Early diagnosis offers hope for a cure.
-The most reliable method in this case is an x-ray of the lungs.
-Clarify the diagnosis using endoscopic bronchography.
-It can help determine the size and location of the tumor.
-In addition, a cytological study is required - a biopsy.
+Early diagnosis offers hope for cure.
+The most reliable way in in this case is an x-ray of the lungs.
+The diagnosis is clarified using endoscopic bronchography.
+It can be used to determine the size and location of the tumor.
+In addition, it is necessary to carry out cytological examination– biopsy.

 Lung cancer treatment

 The first thing I want to say is that treatment is carried out only by a doctor!
 No self-medication!
 This is a very important point.
-After all, the sooner you seek help from a specialist, the more chances you have for a favorable outcome of the disease.
+After all, the sooner you seek help from a specialist, the greater the chances of a favorable outcome of the disease.

-The choice of a particular treatment strategy depends on many factors:
+The choice of a specific treatment tactic depends on many factors:

 • Stage of the disease;